millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide700.md

 ### Step 9: Saving the Scratchpad as a New Notebook

 The SQL Scratchpad in the previous section is simply a default type notebook with a system generated name.
-But we can change the name of the scratchpad we have just created “**SQL Query Scratchpad**”.
+But we can change the name of the scratchpad we have just created **SQL Query Scratchpad**.

--   Click on the “**Back**” link in the top left corner of the Scratchpad window to return to the OML home page.
+-   Click on the **Back** link in the top left corner of the Scratchpad window to return to the OML home page.

 ![](./images/700/Picture700-27.png)

--   Notice that in the “**Recent Activities**” panel there is a potted history of what has happened to your SQL scratchpad “notebook”.
+-   Notice that in the **Recent Activities** panel there is a potted history of what has happened to your SQL scratchpad “notebook”.

 ![](./images/700/Picture700-28.png)

--   Click on “**Go to Notebooks**” in the “**Quick Actions**” panel
+-   Click on **Go to Notebooks** in the **Quick Actions** panel

 ![](./images/700/Picture700-29.png)